-Make sure that it’s clear where your front door is and where people should go.
+Make sure that it’s clear to visitors exactly where your front door is so they know where to go.
 If there is any question as to where your front door is, you have a lot of room for improvement.

 Not feeling a bright or crazy color?
 Another great way to accentuate your front door is to purchase a new one.
 Find a door that will be a statement piece and match the style of your home.
 If you’re on a budget you can always just replace the door hardware.

 There are many other things you can do in the front door area to create a focal point.

 You can simply update your house numbers to make them easy to see and incorporate a bit of your own style.

 Replacing or updating your mailbox (if it’s by the front door) is also a great way to draw attention.
 A few years back I added a simple “hello” decal to my mailbox and I get comments on it to this day.

 Another easy way to draw focus to your front door is to flank the door with planters.
 You can choose a similar color as your front door or an opposite color to accent it.